Tuesday, 14 July 2015

 Revenue Deficit :

-It measure the difference between revenue expenditure and revenue receipts.
-It shows that the Govt. has to borrow money to finance administrative activities which do not lead to the creation of any assets.
+It measures the difference between revenue expenditure and revenue receipts.
+It shows that the govt. has to borrow money to finance administrative activities which do not lead to the creation of any assets.

-Fiscal deficit: It is the difference between Government’stotal expenditure and the total non-debt receipts.
-It shows the total debt generated by the Govt. to finance the total budget expenditure.
-Such a deficit is justified as long as the expenditures are being incurred to finance activities leading to the creation of National Assets.
+Fiscal deficit: It is the difference between total expenditure and the total non-debt receipts.
+It shows the total debt generated by the govt. to finance the total budget expenditure.
+Such a deficit is justified as long as the expenditures are being incurred to finance activities leading to the creation of national assets.

 Primary deficit: The difference between the fiscal deficit and the interest payment on debts incurred in earlier years.
-The incumbent Govt. uses this static to show that the interest payments on previous debt are not of its making.
-If resultant deficit turns out to be very small, it proves the prudent management of the budget by incumbent Govt.
+The incumbent govt. uses this static to show that the interest payments on previous debt are not of its making.
+If the resultant deficit turns out to be very small, it proves the prudent management of the budget by the incumbent government.

-The revenue deficit as a percentage of fiscal deficit has been extremely high in the recent past averaging about 75% .
-Such a high percentage is worrisome, for it tells us that most of the debt that the Govt. is incurring is being used for routine administrative expenses and will not lead to any asset creation.
+The revenue deficit as a percentage of the fiscal deficit has been extremely high in the recent past, averaging about 75%.
+Such a high percentage is worrisome, for it tells us that most of the debt that the govt. is incurring is being used for routine administrative expenses and will not lead to any asset creation.

 No comments: